Requirement for inclusion of papers within the thesis

 Copyright

-Students requiring further advice regarding copyright issues can contact the Copyright and Information Policy Officer on (07) 3735 5695 or copyright@griffith.edu.au.
+For more information see: Copyright and Articles in thesis.
+Candidates requiring further advice regarding copyright issues can contact the Copyright and Information Policy Officer on (07) 3735 5695 or copyright@griffith.edu.au

 Group and discipline requirements